 - 1 tbsp. plus 1 tsp. kosher salt

 - Leaves from 6 thyme sprigs, finely chopped

 - Finely grated zest of 1 orange (2½ tsp.), plus orange wedges for serving

 - Finely grated zest of 1 lemon (1½ tsp.), plus lemon wedges for serving

-- Preheat a broiler to its medium setting and line a baking sheet with foil.
-Grease the foil lightly with 1 tablespoon butter.
+Preheat a broiler to its medium setting and line a baking sheet with foil.
+Grease the foil lightly with 1 tablespoon melted butter.

-- Meanwhile, in a small bowl, stir together the panko, parsley, thyme, orange and lemon zests, 1 teaspoon kosher salt, and the remaining 6 tablespoons melted butter.
+Meanwhile, in a small bowl, stir together the breadcrumbs, parsley, thyme, orange and lemon zests, the remaining 1 teaspoon kosher salt, and the remaining 6 tablespoons melted butter.

-- Sprinkle the panko topping over the fish, then broil until the topping is browned and the fish flakes when the center is poked with a fork, 8–10 minutes.
-Remove and serve immediately with the citrus wedges for squeezing.
+Sprinkle the breadcrumb topping evenly over the fillets, then broil until the topping is browned and the fish flakes when the center is poked with a fork, 4–8 minutes.
+Remove and serve immediately with the citrus wedges on the side for squeezing.